 Dominique Fils-Aimé is a two-time Juno Award winning singer-songwriter from Montreal whose parents immigrated to Canada from Haiti.
-She just released My World is the Sun, the second collection in what’s to be her 2nd trilogy of albums.
+She just released My World is the Sun, the second collection in what will be her second trilogy of albums.

-The Montreal based artist never intended to become a musician.
-She studied psychology, philosophy, photography, fashion design, and worked doing psychological support for employees, and helping people with autism.
-After becoming burnt out on that work, she turned to music for personal therapy, eventually deciding that music is a great healing force.
+Fils-Aimé never intended to become a musician.
+She studied psychology, philosophy, photography, and fashion design, and worked doing psychological support for employees, and helping people with autism.
+After becoming burnt out on that work, she turned to music for personal therapy as a healing force.

 Her first trilogy was an exploration of the history of African music and her musical influences including Nina Simone, Erykah Badu, and BB King.
 The first release in the series, her debut album, Nameless, was dedicated to the blues.
 Following that, was Stay Tuned, focused on jazz, and then Three Little Words, a study of soul.